Is Not Exercising A Sin?

 Joyful Health Course

-If you'd like more guidance on healing your relationship with exercise in Christ, we encourage you to sign up for our course waiting list.
+If you'd like more guidance on healing your relationship with exercise in Christ, we encourage you to sign up for our course.